The maternity week

 💡 Handige tips:

-Bottle feeding is given about 7-8 times per 24 hours.
+You feed formula approximately 7–8 times per 24 hours.

 Your baby should not sleep for more than 4 hours in a row without feeding for the first few days.